Leaderboard

 3 points

-The "I love sushi" sticker is not fellatio, it's cunnilingus, but yes I've seen people with trashy bumper stickers blaring shit like Rush Limbaugh or Ben Shapiro.
+18. The "I love sushi" sticker is not fellatio, it's cunnilingus, but yes I've seen people with trashy bumper stickers blaring shit like Rush Limbaugh or Ben Shapiro.
 I can't really picture a Cornette fan driving such a vehicle, but then again I'm having a hard time imagining what his demographic base would look like/drive.
 If Jim could stop being so venomous and distasteful in describing what he doesn't like, and focus on what he likes?
 That'd be so much more enjoyable.
 I've really liked listening to him going off about things he loves, but as soon as he starts getting shitty about Omega or Jordynne Grace, it's all garbage.
-He's the kind of guy who could make a legitimate, educated, and logical criticism but then fucks it all up by being such a prick about it.3 points
+He's the kind of guy who could make a legitimate, educated, and logical criticism but then fucks it all up by being such a prick about it.

-I was surprised they did the quick interview with Wilder as well but he was incredibly lucid all things considered, and once he got over the initial disappointment seemed to understand the towel was for the best.
+20. I was surprised they did the quick interview with Wilder as well but he was incredibly lucid all things considered, and once he got over the initial disappointment seemed to understand the towel was for the best.
 Meanwhile I stub my toe, can't put five words together without a couple expletives mixed in, and then blame it on the table.
 Still loving this HW scene revival.
-I'd actually prefer Fury-Wilder III at this point but really any combination of the top 3 will be amazing.3 points
+I'd actually prefer Fury-Wilder III at this point but really any combination of the top 3 will be amazing.

 2 points

-I think the Janela/Sabian not being featured has more to do with TV time availability.
+23. I think the Janela/Sabian not being featured has more to do with TV time availability.
 They were around not too long ago.
 However, if something needed to be axed for space, I'm pretty sure that would be the first to go especially now they have Britt Baker having her own segments or other people like Nyla cutting promos that usually just wrestle.
 As for Tony Khan, I'm pretty sure he has always been around when he is available.
 Cornette made it sound like he was some rich, old invalid with Alzheimer's or sequestered away somewhere like Ted Turner.
-Whether he is the head guy or not, he knows what's going on with his company and likely even contributing his own ideas.2 points
+Whether he is the head guy or not, he knows what's going on with his company and likely even contributing his own ideas.

 2 points